adasomg/the-missing-clojure-intro/README.md

 user=> 'a-symbol ;; this is a "quoted" symbol a-symbol ;; why did we "quote" it?

-user=> a-symbol ;; if we don't Clojure will try to "resolve" the symbol and retreive it's value CompilerException java.lang.RuntimeException: Unable to resolve symbol: a-symbol in this context
+user=> a-symbol ;; if we don't Clojure will try to "resolve" the symbol and retrieve it's value CompilerException java.lang.RuntimeException: Unable to resolve symbol: a-symbol in this context

-user=> m ;; m doesn't throw becuase we've previously defined m {:key "value", :another-key "almost like js right?"}
+user=> m ;; m doesn't throw because we've previously defined m {:key "value", :another-key "almost like js right?"}

 user=> (resolve 'm) ;; we can manually resolve m